 Only one piece of pottery was found on the site; a Roman amphora lying in one of the huts.
 The amphora is now on display in Dundee Museum.
-Archaeologists concluded that the most likely date for the site was between 50 BC and 450 AD and the earth house was destroyed between 200 AD and 250 AD.
+Archaeologists concluded that the most likely date for the site was between 50 BC and AD 450 and the earth house was destroyed between AD 200 and 250.

 What were earth houses?

 Numerous theories have been suggested, including secret underground hiding places.
-The most likely answer is that they were simply used as a cool storage area, an early form of refrigerator, with a relatively constant temperature for storing grain and produce.
+The most likely answer is that they were simply used as a cool storage area, an early form of refrigeration, with a relatively constant temperature for storing grain and produce.
 They may have been used to store grain for the Roman armies during their attempt to subdue Scotland in the 2nd century AD.
-Most earth houses, like Carlungie, were filled in sometime before 200 AD, as if they had fulfilled their purpose.
+Most earth houses, like Carlungie, were filled in sometime before AD 200, as if they had fulfilled their purpose.

 About Carlungie Earth-House

 Attraction Type: Prehistoric Site

 Location: 2.5 m (4 km) north east of Monifieth, on a minor road off the B961

 Photo Credit: Elliott Simpson, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.